solislemuslab/mycovirus-ml/notebook.md

     - columns=nucleotide sites (features)
 - Labels for Staph bacteria (0=susceptible to antibiotic, 1=resistant to antibiotic): `responses-staph.csv`

+## New aligned data

+Helena sent us the `Alignments.zip` file (1/16), and this is her email:

+I just uploaded to the shared Box a folder named "Alignments" that contains the files with aligned sequences for the Hypoviridae family.
+This family contains most of the Sclerotinia mycoviruses and is the family with the largest number of viruses associated with hypovirulence in fungi.
+It has right now 19 members, of which only 16 has complete polyprotein sequences available.
+Those 16 sequences are the ones I used for the alignments.

+Of those 16 sequences, 7 have been shown to cause hypovirulence in fungi.
+In the file "Hypoviridae.csv" you will find the information for all of this including the name, the accession number, the abbreviation, if they have biocontrol characteristics and if there is a complete sequence.
+For the biocontrol column I added a Y for Yes (for the 7 that cause hypovirulence) or a N for No (the 9 that haven't been studied as hypovirulent).
+The last column is the Complete Sequence.
+If they have a C is because they are complete including the UTR regions, or if they have a P is because they only have the complete polyprotein (No UTRs).

+For the alignments I used the polyprotein.
+You will find a file for all of them (the 16 I used) aligned both in nucleotide ("hypoviridae_aligned_polyprotein_nucleotide_all.fas") or in amino acids ("hypoviridae_aligned_polyprotein_aminoacid_all.fas").
+I also added the aligned filed that contains just the biocontrol ones (7), in both nucleotides ("hypoviridae_aligned_polyprotein_nucleotide_biocontrol.fas") and amino acids ("hypoviridae_aligned_polyprotein_aminoacid_biocontrol.fas"), and the last 2 files are the aligned sequences but for the non-biocontrol ones (9) in both nucleotides ("hypoviridae_aligned_polyprotein_nucleotide_nobiocontrol.fas") and amino acids ("hypoviridae_aligned_polyprotein_aminoacid_nobiocontrol.fas").

+I also think that if the number of sequences is not sufficient, we could add other families (Endornaviridae and Narnaviridae) that also have 1 segment of ssRNA as genome and are non encapsidated.
+They might differ a lot, but at least they only have 1 RNA segment, which we could align and see if they have genetic similarities of some sort.

 # Analyses

 Next steps: We want to fit statistical/machine-learning models to accomplish two tasks: